Current Topics Dakota Access Pipeline (DAPL)

-Credit Suisse is not involved in project finance for the DAPL.
-Claims that Credit Suisse is involved in project finance for the DAPL are therefore incorrect and are firmly rejected by the bank.
+Credit Suisse has made repeatedly clear that it is not involved in the project financing for the Dakota Access Pipeline (DAPL).
+Such allegations are false and are firmly rejected by the bank.

 Like numerous other banks, Credit Suisse has business relations with companies that are involved in the DAPL project.
 Those companies include Energy Transfer Equity and its subsidiaries Energy Transfer Partners and Sunoco Logistics.
 Transactions include the provision of loans, the issuing of securities (notes) and advisory mandates.

 Energy Transfer Equity, its subsidiaries and Sunoco Logistics Operate important infrastructure assets in the US that supply energy to the whole of the country.
 These assets include more than 100,000 kilometers of oil and gas pipelines and a network of gas stations in several states.

 The capital supplied by banks and investors is being used for these activities.
 At present, around 20 infrastructure projects (pipelines, gas processing plants, distribution points, etc.) in various US states are at the planning stage or are being constructed.